dtalesara/Connector/hitran-classifier/README.md

 ## Why this exists

-Two extraordinary tools — JWST and HITRAN — don't speak to each other automatically.
-Matching an observed spectral feature to a molecular identification means knowing which reference entries are relevant to your wavelength range, your planet's temperature, your star's type — work that's manageable for a funded research team and a real barrier for anyone else trying to engage seriously with biosignature data.
+Two extraordinary tools,JWST and HITRAN,don't speak to each other automatically.
+Matching an observed spectral feature to a molecular identification means knowing which reference entries are relevant to your wavelength range, your planet's temperature, your star's type.. work that's manageable for a funded research team and a real barrier for anyone else trying to engage seriously with biosignature data.
 This is infrastructure to close that gap.